 Comprehensive Breast Thermography Screening using Standardized Medical Thermography

-A STEP ABOVE THE REST Nancy Gardner’s Comprehensive Breast Thermography Screening which includes: A two page report with colored images and detailed description of any areas of concern so that it can be accurately monitored and compared for changes in follow-up visits, a phone consultation with the Thermologist who wrote the report is also provided in order to answer all questions and offer a comprehensive individualized immune support protocol that addresses all health related issues.
-We also do a manual breast exam educating the patient about their breasts and how to map those features and take a comprehensive health/reproductive history which is included in the report.
+A STEP ABOVE THE REST Nancy Gardner’s Comprehensive Breast Thermography Screening includes: A two page report with colored images and detailed description of any areas of concern so that it can be accurately monitored and compared for changes in follow-up visits.
+A phone consultation to go over the report in detail is also provided in order to answer all questions and offer a comprehensive individualized immune support protocol that addresses any health issues.
+The technician preforming screening will also do a manual breast exam and educating the patient about their breasts so as not to be concerned about benign fibrous lumps verses those of concern that may need monitoring.

 Thermography Breast Screening is a non-contact technique for early detection of breast cancer without the hazard of carcinogenic radiation.
-(1) A high resolution medical grade infrared camera takes thermal images (pictures) that can detect subtle changes in breast physiology up to ten years before a cancerous tumor can be detected by other sources such as mammography or skilled palpation.
+(1) or the damaging compression found with Mammography.
+Using a high resolution medical grade infrared camera takes thermal images (pictures) that can detect subtle changes in breast physiology up to ten years before a cancerous tumor can be detected by other sources such as mammography or skilled palpation.
 This is the most reliable form of early detection though not often used by the medical field, it is becoming more readily available.
 Thermography has a 9% for both false positive and false negative readings.
 (2) Thermography is painless and offers a view of the entire chest and underarm area.
-Using the Marseilles Classification* the Breast Thermal Images are rated on a scale from TH1-TH5.
-TH-1 and TH-2 are benign, TH-3 is atypical (not normal but not necessarily a pathology with a very low risk factor for confirming malignancy of 10% to 35% depending the response to the autonomic challenge*, TH-4 and TH5 are abnormal with a much higher risk factor for confirming malignancy of 35% or 85% for TH-4 and 95% for TH-5 and this is usually because of the features covering more quadrants of the breast, not responding to the autonomic challenge, two or three different vascular-like features or one very complex feature. *The autonomic challenge distinguishes nitric oxide dilated neo-angeogenic blood vessels from normal blood vessels giving the Marseilles Classification this high accuracy rate.
+Using the Marseilles Classification* the Breast Thermal Images are rated on a scale from TH1 through TH5.
+TH-1 and TH-2 are benign, TH-3 is atypical (not normal but not necessarily a pathology with a very low risk factor for confirming malignancy of 10% to 35% depending the response to the autonomic challenge*, TH-4 and TH5 are abnormal with a much higher risk factor for confirming malignancy of 35% or 85% for TH-4 and 95% for TH-5.
+Factors that cause the rate to increase is: 1.
+The hyperthermic vascular feature covering more than one quadrant of the breast.
+2. The feature not responding to the autonomic challenge.
+3. There are two or three different vascular-like features covering more than one quadrant. *The autonomic challenge (placing your hands on ice for 1 minute) distinguishes nitric oxide dilated Neo-angeogenic blood vessels from normal blood vessels giving the Marseilles Classification this high accuracy rate.
 Note should be made here that no screening technique can tell 100% if cells are cancer outside of a histology report from a biopsy.
-When comparing to mammography which has a 40% error rate for false negative on post menopausal women with soft breast and a 60% error rate on dense breasts women and an 80% false positive meaning ordering a benign or non-cancerous condition suspicious and ordering unnecessary invasive procedures, Thermography is a safer and more accurate choice.
-It can’t however isolate a lump for biopsy if necessary so a back-up screening with ultrasound can be used for this with superior accuracy minimal amount of trauma.
+When comparing to mammography which has a 40% error rate for false negative on post menopausal women with soft breast and a 60% error rate on dense breasts women and an 80% false positive meaning ordering biopsy for a benign or non-cancerous condition.
+Thermography is a safer and more accurate choice.
+It can’t however isolate a lump for biopsy if necessary so a back-up screening with a targeted ultrasound with superior accuracy minimal amount of trauma to tell if a lump is fluid filled and a benign cyst or solid filled which could be scar tissue if the margins are clear but could be suspicious if the margins are shadowy.

 The infrared images show subtle temperature changes in the breast tissue.
 Blood supply or vascular-like shows up hyperthermic (hot) and looks white in color.
 Hypothermic (cold) shows up dark in color.
 Normal breast tissue shows up in varying shades in-between and the hyperthermic features in a normal breast should be relatively symmetric.